TYPO3-cookbooks/VagrantTypo3Org/README.md

 ## Debugging email

-t3o-web comes with a local mail server that keeps all mails sent via the sendmail command.
+t3o-web comes with a local mail server that you can access in your browser.
-To access all mails login via ssh to t3o-web

-    vagrant ssh t3o-web

-and start a small console email reader

-    mutt
+Mails from the TYPO3 installation will be automatically send there and will **never** leave your computer.

+Go to <http://t3org.dev:1080/> to see all received mails.

+If you need any other application to sent mails there use the SMTP service on port 1025.

 ### Tips & Tricks